-- i.
-1906 American Antiquities Act Web Link - ii.
-1966 National Historic Preservation Act, As amended in 2000 Web Link - iii.
-1979 Archaeological Resources Protection Act Web Link - iv.
-1990 Native American Graves Protection and Repatriation Act Web Link
+- 1906 American Antiquities Act act link - 1966 National Historic Preservation Act, As amended in 2000 act link - 1979 Archaeological Resources Protection Act act link - 1990 Native American Graves Protection and Repatriation Act act link

 The four acts indeed do protect Americas Heritage but at the same time limit or in most situations make metal detecting an unlawful act.
 If someone is caught metal detecting in National Parks, National Historical Sites, National Monuments, National Recreational Areas, Native American Lands or on archaeological sites the penalties can be severe.
 There are a few exceptions where portions of Federal Forest Service and BLM lands allow metal detecting if no archaeology sites are present.